Carbonate Petrology & Characterization Lab

 Research

-CPCL researchers gravitate toward fundamental geological research that interfaces and impacts a wide range of academic disciplines and industries.
+CPCL researchers tackle fundamental scientific questions that impact a wide range of academic disciplines and industries.
 Our work relies on a firm understanding of chemistry, physics, materials science, laboratory experiments, and geology as well as numerous analytical tools and datasets.
 CPCL researchers have the ability to move easily between chemical analyses, electron microscopes, numerical models, and geological data.
 Our research is demanding, but rewarding.